 I highly suggest you find a mentor outside of your military unit.
 That way you can speak freely and there is no conflict of interest.

 A good mentor is someone who has been there and done that.
-Try to find someone with real world experience.
+Try to find someone with real-world experience.
 For example, if you want to be a Battalion Commander, find a mentor who has already spent time as a Battalion Commander.

 Tip # 6: Keep a Journal

-Keeping a journal is a smart move.
-Very few people do it, but it’s one of the fastest ways to develop your leadership skills.
+Keeping a journal is a smart move to develop your military leadership skills.
+Very few people do it, but it’s one of the fastest ways to level up your leadership ability.
 Every night, spend 15 minutes before you go to sleep and think about the day.
 Write down what went well, what went wrong and what you learned.

 What were you thinking?
-What challenges did you have to deal with?
+What challenges did you experience?
 Do this every day and never stop.

 What you will quickly discover is that your journal will help you work through your own problems.
 It will help you think clearly.
 More importantly, as you look back through your prior journals you can see how much you have grown as a leader.

 Tip # 7: Ask for Feedback

 Get feedback whenever possible, even if you don’t like what you hear.
-Try to get feedback from your boss, your peers and your subordinates.
+Try to get feedback from your boss, your peers, and your subordinates.
 Find out what people think about what you do right and what you can improve upon.

 If you don’t feel comfortable getting feedback face-to-face, ask people to fill out a simple, but anonymous form.